 Once you have joined our program, your credit card is charged automatically on the 20th of every month for the Bags and on the 25th for our Wine Box.
 Note that we pay ahead of the month, not at the end of the month.

 To change your order, please login to our web site.
 Go under “Account Settings” and update your desired bags.
 Please note that all new orders will take effect at the start of the next month, provided you notify us at least two weeks before the start of the month and that we have enough resources available.

 If you encounter any issues, please contact us by email or on What's App.

 We are sorry to see you leave.
 Please email email@example.com to let us know and make sure you receive an acknowledgement email.
 Note that to get your SGD200 deposit back, we need a two months' notice.

 Can you deliver fruit at my office?

 Yes!
-You can now receive bags of organic fruits delivered straight to your office, weekly.
+You can now receive bags of organic fruit delivered straight to your office.
 This allows you and your team to have healthy snacks at work, a nice alternative to chips and chocolate bars.

 Note that this program only has a one-month notice.

-What do I do with the empty bag?
+What do I do with my empty bags?

 Please bring back your bag(s) to the Collection Point or give them back to our delivery team.
-You will be asked to sign a form to confirm you brought them back.
-Kindly make sure they are clean – as clean as you would like your bag to be. – and folded.
+Kindly make sure they are clean – as clean as you would like your bag to be – and folded.
 It is not our hosts’ job to fold them.